-From remarketing to lookalikes and custom intent, AdWords packs some amazing custom audience features that rival platforms like Facebook and Twitter.
+From remarketing to lookalikes and custom intent, Google Ads packs some amazing custom audience features that rival platforms like Facebook and Twitter.

 You can bring back lost conversions, create audiences based on your best customers, and find new ones just before the moment of purchase.

 In this section, you’ll learn how to create multiple custom audiences